List of The Office (American TV series) characters: Oscar Martinez

 Oscar Martinez (Oscar Nunez) is an accountant at the Scranton branch of Dunder Mifflin.
 He is a rational and efficient worker who is frequently exasperated by the antics of the office.
 He is the son of Mexican parents and is a gay man.
 In the Season 3 premiere, Michael Scott inadvertently outs him to his co-workers.
 He is based on Oliver from the original British version of The Office.

 Phyllis Vance

 Phyllis Vance (née Lapin) (Phyllis Smith) is a sales representative at the paper distributor Dunder Mifflin.
 She comes across as a quiet but friendly type who loves "girl talk" and gossip.
 But underneath her sweet, motherly exterior, she can sometimes be very vindictive and nasty, often to Angela Martin but sometimes even to someone as nice as Pam Halpert.
 She is often insulted and embarrassed by branch manager Michael Scott, who frequently describes her as non-feminine and old, despite having been classmates with her in high school.
-She looks to be in her late 40s, with short, dark red hair and large body.